nab138/nab138/README.md

-I'm a bad developer that writes in java/kotlin, javascript, C#, python, rust, and some basic html&css Programmer for the FRC Team 3044
+I write in java/kotlin, javascript, C#, python, rust, some basic html&css, and more.
+Programmer for the FRC Team 3044

 [My site](https://nabdev.me)